 King Lysen believes it is time for Henry Jackson to come home!
-During 42 years in Washington D.C., Jackson has voted for 30,000 nuclear warheads, the unprecedented federal deficit, wasteful pork barrel projects and the confirmation of James Watt.
+During 42 years in Washington D.C., Jackson has voted for 42,000 nuclear warheads, the unprecedented federal deficit, wasteful pork barrel projects and the confirmation of James Watt.
 Jackson was absent during the ERA vote and voted "no" on its extension this year.
 He has allowed the devastation of our fishing resources.
-His campaign has The first public official to expose WPPSS wasteful cost overruns, received more than \$1 million in out of state monies.
+His campaign has received \$1 million in out of state monies.

-Seattle University graduate King Lysen has worked as a teacher, a lesse CHIANG Independent Candidate fitness, arts, and humanities.
-He is a long-time advocate for arms women, minorities and elderly people.
+Seattle University graduate King Lysen has worked as a teacher, a

+Jesse CHIANG Independent Candidate

 Jesse Chiang, a Washington state resident over thirty years, with a M.A. and Ph.D. in political science from the University of Washington, has taught for over twenty years.
-He held membership in the National Political Science Honorary and is a founder of the Union of Concerned tection Agency, upholding social security and adequate education, Educators.
+He held membership in the National Political Science Honorary and is a founder of the Union of Concerned Educators.

-control.
+Dr. Chiang's interests include world hunger, ecology, physical fitness, arts, and humanities.
+He is a long-time advocate for arms control.
 Extensive study of American Government and foreign affairs, his vision and compassion, will bring to the Senate leadership qualities for the nation and the world.